James01010101/RustCraft/README.md

-Implement queuesnin some capacity this could help solve alot of problems i could use it to raycast to check which block i am looking at for instance add blocks from where the camera dirwctky is away feom the camera up to say 10 blocks away
+Implement queues in some capacity this could help solve alot of problems i could use it to raycast to check which block i am looking at for instance add blocks from where the camera dirwctky is away feom the camera up to say 10 blocks away